 But this is because they can be a really powerful way to bring more gentle awareness, calm and self-compassion into life – which is an important part of tackling tummy troubles.
 (Stress is a major trigger for digestive complaints like Irritable Bowel Syndrome (IBS) so it’s helpful to find ways to keep it in check.)

-Along with taster meditations available on Food At Heart, I run in-person workshops if you’d to try meditation out for yourself.
+Along with some short free taster meditations you can listen to via my site, I run in-person workshops if you’d like to try meditation out for yourself.